 Step 5: Next, write the name of the seller, labeled “grantor” in the document.
 After the name, write the grantor’s address, including their county.

-Step 6: Next, record the name, address, and county for the buyer, which is called the “grantee.”
+Step 6: Next, record the name, address, and county of the buyer, which is called the “grantee.”
 This goes after the phrase “releases and quitclaims to.”

 Step 7: Record the information being paid for the property, first written out, and then written numerically in parentheses.